MyRandomShit/AR-and-AI/README.md

-# AR-and-AI
+# Augmented Reality and Artificial Intelligence
-Augmented Reality + Artificial Intelligence = Super Human
+This combination would drastically improve the human condition